 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-December 17 is the feast day of the Prophet Daniel and his companions, the three Holy Youths Ananias, Azarias and Misael.
+The Prophet Daniel and his companions, the three Holy Youths Ananias, Azarias and Misael faced many temptations.

 The four boys lived at the time of a great tragedy—the conquest of the Kingdom of Judah by the Babylonian Empire.
-They were among the masses of Jews who were taken away into exile, in what we know as the "Babylonian Captivity."
-Attractive and intelligent, they were chosen to be trained to serve in the court of King Nebuchadnezzar.
+The four were among the masses of Jews who were taken away into exile, in what we know as the "Babylonian Captivity."
+Attractive and intelligent, they were chosen to be trained for service in the court of King Nebuchadnezzar.

 But in spite of intense indoctrination in the language and philosophy of their captives, these four refused to worship the gods of the Babylonians.
 They were given beautiful clothes, food from the royal table, and other special privileges.
 Nothing could make them abandon their faith in the God they knew.

 Our children and young people face their own challenges.
 In our culture, full of temptations to abandon that faith, are there ways in which parents and families can help children be strong in the Orthodox faith?
 A notable book answers "yes."

 Elizabeth White's "Following a Sacred Path: Raising Godly Children" (Ancient Faith Publishing, Chesterton, Indiana 2013) presents methods and activities to nourish a strong faith in a child, so that he or she will stay on that "sacred path" for life.
 The author is a Montessori teacher, and is also trained in the use of the "Catechesis of the Good Shepherd" program.
 As she writes, the parable of the Good Shepherd is an especially appealing and important one for young children, who need to feel that they are loved and protected by someone they can completely trust.